 No impurities were observed when performing the SVOA.
-However, the FT-HNMR analysis revealed the presence of three visible peaks (7.7, 7.4, 4.3, and 2.4 ppm) not observed in the solvent spectrum (see Figure 7).
-These peaks are believed to be due to phthalate (for example, diethyl heptyl phthalate or dioctylphthalate).
-This impurity concentration decreases from the January to the March sample.
+However, the FT-HNMR analysis revealed the presence of three visible peaks (7.7, 7.4, 4.3, and 2.4 ppm) not observed in the spectrum of the baseline scratch solvent (see Figure 3-7).
+These peaks are believed to be due to phthalates (for example, diethyl heptyl phthalate or di-octylphthalate).
+The impurity concentration appeared to be less than 1 ppm as the signal is barely detectable.
 There is the potential that other new peaks may also be present, but if any are, they overlap with the solvent peaks and are indistinguishable.

 Another impurity being tracked in the SHT solvent is the concentration of mercury.
-A few mL of each sample was analyzed by XRF and then digested and analyzed for total mercury by the DMA method.
-The average mercury concentrations in the January, February, and March SHT samples were 33 ± 7 ug/g, $37 \pm$ 7 ug/g, and 31 ± 6 ug/g, respectively (see Figure 8).
-Please note that the calculated mercury concentration of the samples obtained after April 2018 were averages of the XRF and DMA measurements (prior to April, averages of the XRF and Cold Vapor Atomic Adsorption (CVAA) were reported).
-SRNL measures total mercury by two different analytical techniques to eliminate single method bias in the reported results.
-Recall that XRF method calculates a higher mercury concentration due to the application of an adjustment factor from using a water standard (water absorbs more X-rays than aliphatic organics like kerosene).
-The effect is statistically significant (see Table A-3 in Appendix A), giving a higher concentration than DMA.
-Measurements of the January, February, and March SHT samples are consistent with the measurements obtained since August 2016 possibly (since Salt Batch 9 and Salt Batch 10) indicating variability in the mercury concentration of the salt batches sent to ARP/MCU.
-An example of this is the noticeable jump in the mercury concentration of the SHT seen after July 2016.
-The average mercury before July 2016 was 17 \pm 4 ug/g and after was 29 \pm 4 ug/g (see insert table in Figure 8).
+A few mL of each sample was digested and analyzed for total mercury by the DMA method.
+The average mercury concentrations in the July, August, and September SHT samples were 27 ± 5 ug/g, 29 ± 6 ug/g, and 22 ± 4 ug/g, respectively (see Figure 3-8).
+Please note, the July, August, and September samples were measured by the DMA method alone.
+The calculated mercury concentration of the samples obtained after April 2018 and before May 2019 were averages of the XRF and DMA measurements (prior to April, averages of the XRF and Cold Vapor Atomic Adsorption (CVAA) were reported).
+SRNL used to measure total mercury by two different analytical techniques to eliminate single method bias in the reported results.
+But SRNL determined the DMA method had a better accuracy than the XRF method for soluble mercury and decided to use only the DMA (for samples after May 2019).
+Measurements of the July, August, and September SHT samples are consistent with the measurements obtained since August 2016 (during Salt Batch 9 and 10) possibly indicating variability that the mercury concentration in the SHT has reached a steady state value.
+The current mercury level is still higher that the level of mercury in the solvent when MCU was processing Salt Batch 8.
+This level of mercury still supports the noticeable jump in the mercury concentration of the SHT seen after July 2016.
+The average mercury before July 2016 was 17 ± 4 ug/g and after was 29 ± 4 ug/g (see the insert table in Figure 3-8).
 SRNL believes this jump is due to a feed stream with a higher mercury concentration (possibly Salt Batch 9) sent to MCU rather than an analytical measurement outlier.

-The concentration of mercury observed in the January, February, and March samples is significantly higher than the solubility of metallic Hg in dodecane (\sim 3 ppm), 10 implying that other solubility-enhancing mechanisms are at play (for example extraction by an Extractant or sorption on trapped solids, solids were not observed in these samples) or a more soluble form of mercury is present (organo-mercury like ethyl or dimethyl mercury).
-Organo-mercury compounds were recently detected in Tank 22H.
-11 Based on the March SHT sample DMA mercury measurements, for 200 gallons of solvent (757.1 L), the solvent could contain up to 18 ± 4 g of mercury.
-A comparison of these measurements with previous months (especially 2016 samples) confirms a higher mercury concentration in the solvent (data are shown in Figure 8).
-This finding may be consistent with the higher concentrations of total mercury (\sim 104 ppm) observed in Tank 50H in the third (7/2016-9/2016) and fourth (10/2016-12/2016) quarters surveillance samples.
-12 It appears that the solvent may hold on to the mercury it receives (as no statistically detected downward trend in the mercury data is observed).
-Note that all the XRF data since November 2017 were renormalized and compensated for solvent density variation in this report.
-Thus, these values differ (slightly lower values) from previous reports.
+The concentration of mercury observed in the July, August, and September samples are significantly higher than the solubility of metallic Hg in dodecane (\sim 3 ppm),14 implying that other solubility-enhancing mechanisms are at play (for example extraction by an Extractant or sorption on trapped solids; solids were not observed in these samples) or a more organic soluble form of mercury is present (organo-mercury like ethyl or dimethyl mercury).
+Organo-mercury compounds were recently detected in Tank 22H.15 Based on the September SHT sample DMA mercury measurements, for 200 gallons of solvent (757.1 L), the solvent could contain up to 14 ± 3 g of mercury.
+A comparison of these measurements with previous months (especially 2016 samples) confirms a higher mercury concentration in the solvent (data are shown in Figure 3-8).
+This finding may be consistent with the higher concentrations of total mercury (\sim 104 ppm) observed in Tank 50H in the third quarter (8/2019) surveillance samples.16 It appears that the solvent may hold on to the mercury it receives (as no statistically detected downward trend in the mercury data is observed).